purichkung/connect-esp8266-to-cayenne/README.md

  1. Open Folder **Arduino Files -> Connect_to_Cayenne** then open **Connect_to_Cayenne.ino**.
  2. Replace your **Auth Token** on `char token[] = "your token took from Cayenne website"`
  3. Replace your **wireless ssid and password** on `char ssid[] = "..." and char password[] = "..."`
+ 4. Upload your program into your board.
+ 5. Run your board and wait on Cayenne website to be proceed.